The number of speakers in a car audio system depends on the sound quality you want to achieve.

 To make the answer simpler to understand, we shall say that car speakers do indeed come in pairs and in the vast majority are sold in pairs.
 That’s why you often see car speakers that are even in terms of their numbers.

-The purpose of the center speaker will be discussed later on, but the point is that, when you buy standard car speakers, they will always come in pairs because of how two speakers are needed in a stereo system.
+The purpose of the centre speaker will be discussed later on, but the point is that, when you buy standard car speakers, they will always come in pairs because of how two speakers are needed in a stereo system.

 That means both left and right speakers are playing sounds that are transmitting at different channels.
-A stereo setup will give us a more natural feeling whenever we listen to music because of how we often hear sounds from both the left and the right side.
+A stereo setup will give us a more natural feeling whenever we listen to music because of how we often hear sounds from both the left and the right sides.
 Stereo is the natural way for humans to listen to sounds.

 You might have noticed this when you are listening to music using earphones.
 The sound coming from the left earphone is different from the one coming from the right one.
 The reason for that is that both earphones are playing sounds that are transmitted on different audio channels so that, when combined, the sound will feel a lot more natural for your ears because the left and the right ears naturally perceive sounds differently.